Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Introduction

 \section{Introduction}

-Spectrum for direct \ac{V2X} communications between vehicle \acp{OBU} and \acp{RSU} was reserved in the so-called \ac{ITS} band around 5.9 GHz in 1999 in the US and in 2008 in Europe.
-With the aim to improve safety and traffic efficiency, roll-out of vehicles equipped with IEEE~802.11p \acp{OBU} is ongoing, mainly in Europe by one large car OEM,\footnote{By end of 2021 around 750 000 VW Golf 8 and ID with IEEE 802.11p are predicted to be deployed (source: IHS Markit, 24 Feb 2021).} together with the deployment of \acp{RSU} already covering more than 6000 km of roads.\footnote{Numbers related to commercially deployed RSUs in Europe in 2019 (source: C-Roads at the C2C-CC Forum, November 2020). }
+With the aim of improving road safety and traffic efficiency, spectrum has been reserved in several countries for \ac{V2X} communications between \acp{OBU} and \acp{RSU}.
+Since the beginning of 2021, the first cars equipped as standard with IEEE 802.11p, have reached the consumer market.\footnote{In particular, the first models are sold in Europe since the beginning of 2021 with IEEE 802.11p as standard equipment and at that time over 6000~km of roads were already covered by commercially distributed RSUs (source: C-Roads at C2C-CC Forum, November 2020).} It is however clear that the radical change enabled by short-range connectivity will be visible only when the market penetration increases significantly.

-It is however clear that the radical change enabled by short-range connectivity will be visible only when the market penetration will increase significantly.
-Among the reasons for the delayed roll-out, despite solutions are available and tested also on a large scale, there is the technical debate involving the two families of standards which have been defined for this scope, i.e., the one based on IEEE~802.11 and the other based on the sidelink technologies designed by the \ac{3GPP} for V2X in LTE and 5G.
-Given the failed attempts to mandate either technology,\footnote{In the US, a proposed rule was issued on January 2017, which ended with a stalemate.
-In Europe, a Delegated Act was proposed by the European Commission in March 2019, which was however rejected by the European Parliament in July 2019.} one of the main open issues is the investigation of their coexistence in the same channels, namely spectrum sharing, and solutions to mitigate the reciprocal interference.
+Among the reasons for the delayed roll-out, although the solutions are available and tested on a large scale, there is the technical debate involving the two families of standards that have been defined for this purpose, namely the one based on IEEE~802.11 and the other based on sidelink technologies designed by the \ac{3GPP} for V2X in LTE and 5G.
+Given the failed attempts to impose one of the two technologies,\footnote{In the US, a proposed rule was issued in January 2017, which resulted in a stalemate.
+In Europe, the European Commission proposed a Delegated Act in March 2019, which was rejected by the European Parliament in July 2019.}, one of the main open issues is the investigation of their coexistence in the same channels, namely spectrum sharing, and solutions to mitigate the mutual interference.